apache/gravitino/docs/lakehouse-iceberg-catalog.md

 ### Catalog operations

-Please refer [Manage Metadata Using Gravitino](./manage-metadata-using-gravitino#catalogs-operations) for more details.
+Please refer to [Manage Metadata Using Gravitino](./manage-metadata-using-gravitino#catalogs-operations) for more details.

 ## Schema